Plan Beersheba: Changes to the Army Reserve

 Australian Army Reserve units were significantly restructured.
 As part of the changes, the Army stated that the reserves' role will become "to deliver specified capability and support and sustain Australian Defence Force (ADF) preparedness and operations".

 The six reserve brigades in the Army's 2nd Division have also been assigned a new role.
 Two army reserve brigades have been paired with each of the regular brigades.
 The 4th and 9th Brigades have partnered with the 1st Brigade, the 5th and 8th Brigades with the 7th Brigade, and the 11th and 13th Brigades with the 3rd Brigade.
 The pairs of brigades are expected to be able to provide a battalion-sized force upon mobilisation during the regular brigade's 12 month 'ready' phase.

 The structure of the reserve brigades has also been changed.
 The reserve artillery regiments have been re-equipped with mortars, the reserve Royal Australian Armoured Corps units converted from light cavalry to producing crews for Bushmaster Protected Mobility Vehicles, and a brigade operational supply company was established within each of the combat services support battalions.

+2023 restructure

+In September 2023 it was announced that the Army would revert to a structure of three combat brigades with specialist roles.
+The 1st Brigade will become a light infantry unit, the 3rd Brigade an armoured unit and the 7th Brigade a motorised unit.
+The 10th Brigade will also be re-raised as a fires unit.